Skip to content

 appURL: "http://localhost:3000",

-To handle this, you can use a validation schema to coerce the string value into a number.
+To handle this, you can use a validation schema to coerce the string value into the type you expect.
 For example, with Zod:

 const schema = z.object({